Low-Energy Supernova Constraints on Lepton Flavor Violating Axions: ALP production and absorption

 For $r\lesssim 15$ km, the decay channel $a \rightarrow \mu^- + e^+$ dominates over $a \rightarrow e^- + \mu^+$.
 This pronounced disparity arises primarily from the exponential factor in Eq.~\eqref{eq:prod-abs}.
 At these radii, the electron chemical potential $\mu_e$ is significantly larger than the muon chemical potential $\mu_\mu$, as shown in Fig.~\ref{fig:profiles}.
-This generates a large and positive $\mu_a^0$ for the $a \to e^- + \mu^+$ channel, and a equally large and negative $\mu_a^0$ for the $a \to \mu^- + e^+$ channel.
+This generates a large and positive $\mu_{a\to f}^0$ for the $a \to e^- + \mu^+$ channel, and an equally large and negative $\mu_{a\to f}^0$ for the $a \to \mu^- + e^+$ channel.
 This sign difference leads to an exponential suppression of the $a \to e^- + \mu^+ $ decay rate relative to $a \to \mu^- + e^+$, despite the former having a larger production rate.
+Note that the above discussion assumes that ALPs are not in equilibrium.
+As we discussed previously following Eq.~\eqref{eq:prod-abs}, in regions of parameter space where the coupling strength is sufficiently large, equilibrium between the ALP and SM particles can be achieved, leading to equal electron and muon chemical potentials.
+In such cases, one can no longer use the current Garching profiles.
+A detailed analysis of such cases will be presented in a future study \cite{LFV-LESN}.